eisimoes/dnscrypt-proxy/README.md

 ## How to use?

-Create a *dnscrypt-proxy* container using the image default configuration file.
+Create a *dnscrypt-proxy* container using the image's default configuration file.

 ```bash
 docker run -d -p 53:53000/tcp -p 53:53000/udp eisimoes/dnscrypt-proxy